Infrastructure / Geotechnical

 Communications

-The availability of multiple communications options for retrieving, storing, and displaying data also allows platforms to be customized to meet your exact needs.
+The availability of multiple communications options for retrieving, storing, and displaying data also allows systems to be customized to meet your exact needs.
 Onsite communications options include direct connection to a PC or laptop, PC cards, storage modules, and platform keyboard/display.
 Telecommunications options include short-haul, telephone (including voice-synthesized and cellular), radio frequency, multidrop, and satellite.

 Case Studies